Devanampiya Tissa: Reign

 Tissa was the second son of Mutasiva of Anuradhapura.
 The Mahavamsa describes him as being "foremost among all his brothers in virtue and intelligence".

 The Mahavamsa mentions an early friendship with Ashoka.
 Chapter IX of the chronicle mentions that "the two monarchs, Devanampiyatissa and Dharmasoka, already had been friends a long time, though they had never seen each other", Dharmasoka being an alternate name for Ashoka.
 The chronicle also mentions Tissa sending gifts to the mighty emperor of the Maurya; in reply, Ashoka sent not only gifts but also the news that he had converted to Buddhism, and a plea to Tissa to adopt the faith as well.
-The king does not appear to have done this at the time, instead adopting the name Devānaṃpiya "Beloved of the Gods" and having himself consecrated King of Lanka in a lavish celebration.
+The king does not appear to have done this at the time, instead adopting the name Devānaṃpiya "Beloved of the Gods"and having himself consecrated King of Lanka in a lavish celebration.

 Devanampiyatissa is traditionally said to have been succeeded by his younger brothers Uttiya and Mahasiva.
 His other brother Mahanaga, Prince of Ruhuna was the founder of the Principality of Ruhuna.

 Second Coronation

-In 306 BC, King Devanampiya Tissa was coronated at the Royal Mandapa for the second time at the request of Emperor Ashoka.
+In 306 BC, King Devanampiya Tissa was crowned at the Royal Mandapa for the second time at the request of Emperor Ashoka.